gabeklein/entangled-io/README.md

 ### `@entangled/fetch`

 > A client adaptor for your browser apps.
-Webpack relies on this for serialization and to plug-in to the real endpoint exposing your exported functions for use.
+Webpack relies on this for serialization and to inteface with the real endpoint serving your functions for actual use.

 ### `@entangled/interface`

-> Webpack and the server adaptor relies on this to discover and parse `d.ts` files in order to properly mirror your IO.
+> Webpack and the server adaptor rely on this to discover and parse `d.ts` files in order to properly mirror your IO.
 It tries to be aware of your actual arguments' types for purposes of conversion and error detection (coming soon).
-This is also most-importantly responsible for conveying TS bindings to consumers properly.
+This is also, most-importantly responsible for conveying TS bindings to consumers properly.

 ### `@entangled/express`

-> Consuming an arbitarily deep map of functions, this plugin (specifically for express apps) will expose those functions as an endpoint for the client-adaptor to bind to at run-time.
+> Consuming an arbitarily deep map of functions, this plugin (specifically for express apps) will expose all given as live-resources for consumer adaptors to bind to at runtime.

 <br/>